handmade success

 How to choose the right CBD products to make

-The CBD market offers a lot of product possibilities.
-The question isn’t which one sounds most interesting — it’s which one fits your manufacturing capability, your cost structure, and the customers you want to serve.
+The CBD market offers many product possibilities.
+The question isn’t which one sounds most interesting.
+It’s which one fits your manufacturing capability, your cost structure, and the customers you want to serve.
+The November 2026 regulatory change makes this decision more important than ever.

 Think about delivery method first

-CBD can be consumed orally (tinctures, capsules, edibles), inhaled (vape products — which come with their own set of regulations), or applied topically (creams, balms, salves).
+CBD can be consumed orally (tinctures, capsules, edibles), inhaled (vape products, with their own regulations), or applied topically (creams, balms, salves).
 Each method has different manufacturing requirements, shelf-life considerations, and regulatory complexity.

 Topicals are often where small makers start.
-The regulatory burden is lower than ingestibles, the formulation process is closer to what most makers already know (think soap-making or lotion-making), and the customer base is clearly defined.
+The regulatory burden is lower than for ingestibles, the formulation process is similar to what body care makers already know, and topicals are generally better positioned for the incoming THC-per-container limits.
+A balm or salve typically doesn’t carry significant THC load.

 Know your customer

-Identifying who you’re making for should shape every product decision you make.
+Identifying who you’re making for shapes every product decision you make.
 The athlete wanting muscle recovery is a very different buyer than the senior looking for better sleep.
-Their price sensitivity, the retail channels they use, and the product formats they prefer are all different.
+Their price sensitivity, preferred retail channels, and favoured product formats are all different.

-Don’t try to serve everyone in the same launch.
+Don’t try to serve everyone in your first launch.
 Start narrow.

 Hemp source matters